Stephen Hasner | Personal Injury | December 18, 2020

 - Education—Not all law schools are created equally, and the potential for higher earnings comes with more prestigious schools.

-These factors and more have a substantial impact on the income of each attorney.
+These factors and more have a substantial impact on the earning potential of each attorney.

 Trial attorneys must have an excellent grasp of procedural law and have a responsibility to stay abreast of trends and changes in an ever-evolving field.
 Excellent oral communication skills are a must for success, and the art of persuasive speaking cannot be overstated.

-Attorneys that specialize in tax law usually represent organizations when dealing with federal, state, and local taxing agencies.
+Attorneys specializing in tax law usually represent organizations when dealing with federal, state, and local taxing agencies.
 Corporations and large companies pay enormous amounts for attorneys skilled in tax laws to protect their assets and create a tax savings plan.

 Corporate lawyers provide clients with counsel on business transactions, acquisitions and mergers, the sale of businesses, and legal advice on running a corporation.
 Contract preparation and review is one hallmark of a corporate lawyer, ensuring that the contract’s language is favorable to their client.